LogtalkDotOrg/logtalk3/manuals/sources/libraries/hook_flows.rst

 parameter is a list of hook objects, interpreted as a pre-processing
 pipeline: the results of a hook object are passed to the next hook object.
 This parametric object is used when the expansions must be applied in a specific order.
+It also allows overriding the default compiler semantics where term-expansion rules are tried in sequence only until one of them succeeds.

 The ``hook_set(Set)`` is a parametric object where the parameter is a list of hook objects, interpreted as a set of hook objects.
 For